BridgeVLA: Input-Output Alignment for Efficient 3D Manipulation Learning with Vision-Language Models: Experiments

-\paragraph{Results.} Results are shown in Fig.~\ref{fig:real_results}. \method\ outperforms both comparing baseline methods in six out of the seven settings.
-All the three methods perform well in the Basic setting.
-However, RVT-2 struggles in all the four visual disturbance settings, while \method\ performs better and is able to maintain high performance in Distractor and Background settings.
-These results addresses Q3, indicating that \method\ is able to handle visual disturbance robustly.
+\paragraph{Results.} We first compare \method with these baselines on the basic setting.
+For every task, we evaluated every baseline over 10 trials to ensure statistical robustness.
+For fair comparison, we photographed each test scene and manually aligned the scenes across all methods.
+Results are provided in Tab.~\ref{tab:real_basic_all}.
+As we can see, most methods completely fails when given only 10 trajectories per task except two 3D related methods: RVT-2 and BridgeVLA.
+Notably, although SpatialVLA also utilises 3D information, its data efficiency is still very low.
+Even when the data are increased to 50 trajectories per task, its success rate is still much lower than \method, which indicates only adding 3D information is not enough for constructing 3D VLA model and a carefully designed network architecture is still very important.
 To assess the data efficiency of \method, we also train the model with only 3 trajectories per task.
-Remarkably, despite the limited data, \method\ achieves a success rate of $96.8\%$ in Basic, matching the performance achieved with 10 trajectories per task.
+Remarkably, despite the limited data, \method\ achieves a success rate of $95.4\%$ in Basic, matching the performance achieved with 10 trajectories per task.
 This result underscores the data efficiency of the proposed method, directly addressing Q2.
-Detailed per-task results are provided in Appendix~\ref{app:real_3_trajectories}.
+Detailed per-task results are provided in Appendix~\ref{app:real_3_trajectories} and observations about the baselines are detailed in Appendix~\ref{app:basic_setting}.

-\method\ w/o Pre-train is not able to generalize well in both language-related generalization settings.
-Using CLIP~\cite{radford2021learning} as the text encoder, RVT-2 is able to outperform \method\ w/o Pre-train in both settings. \method\ achieves the best performance across the two generalization settings.
-It significantly surpasses the two baseline methods in Combination, highlighting its ability to understand language semantics.
-We hypothesize that the 2D-heatmap pre-training equips \method\ with the ability to connect the semantics in language instructions with image observations in the heatmap space.
-These results address Q4 and highlight the effectiveness and importance of the proposed 2D-heatmap pre-training.
+Considering that only RVT-2 and BridgeVLA have a good performance in basic setting, we only further evaluate these two methods on other generalization settings.
+The average success rates are shown in Fig.~\ref{fig:real_results}. \method\ outperforms RVT-2 in all the seven settings.
+As we can see, RVT-2 struggles in both visual generalization settings and semantic generalization settings, while \method performs much better, especially in Lighting and Combination.
+These results addresses Q3 and Q4, indicating that \method\ is able to handle visual disturbance and novel instructions robustly.

 Although our method outperforms baseline methods in the Category setting, its absolute success rate is not high.
 A common failure mode is that the robot often ignores the target object and moves directly to the destination during pick-and-place manipulation.
 We believe this relatively low performance is \textit{not} due to \method\ forgetting the knowledge gained from pre-training, as it still predicts heatmaps accurately when provided with samples from the pre-training dataset after fine-tuning (see Fig.~\ref{fig:real_heatmap_small} and Appendix~\ref{app:real_visualize_pretrain_heatmap}).
 Instead, we hypothesize that the reduced performance stems from two factors: 1) The images in the pre-training dataset are mostly captured from third-person views, which differ significantly from the projection images in our robot data; 2) The pre-training task focuses solely on object localization, whereas manipulation involves predicting keypoints that do not correspond to an object.
 To address these issues, we plan to expand both the scale and diversity of the pre-training dataset and explore more expressive action-decoding methods to better leverage the preserved pre-training knowledge.